sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day2.md

 Similarity -- Pointer & reference --hold an address to the object created on heap.
 Difference -- To add robustness to the language pointer arithmatic is not allowed in java.

-reference --- holds internal representation of address
+reference --- holds internal representation of address.
+The actual value of the address can change and the object can be relocated to another place after garbage collection to avoid memory holes.
+This is the reason java does n't use actual pointers.

 __NOTE:__ Everything in Java is Pass by Value as the data stored in a variable is the reference which is considered as a value.
 So, when we pass something, it passes the references but since every object is assigned by reference in java, it is called pass by value.